durandneto/symphony-frontend/README.md

 * run `yarn or npm storybook` to see the components' documentation

 * You could check the system at http://localhost:3000
+* You could check the storybook at http://localhost:9009

 ## Next Steps
 > Refactory